 Katie Taylor, Director of Teaching and Learning, is an educator with experience as a supervisor, administrator, school leader, learning specialist, and program director.
 In her 14 years as an educator, Ms. Taylor has served students both in the United States and abroad and in urban and suburban settings.
 This includes being a teacher in East Harlem’s CSD 4.
 She has strong expertise in special education as well as in implementing and streamlining data driven programs to raise student achievement.
 Ms. Taylor has also worked with academic and socio-emotional curriculum for students and inspiring educators in implementing it.

-Nermin Ahmad, proposed Board of Trustees Vice Chair and Harlem resident, is an international strategic planner, innovative thinker and stakeholder engagement specialist.
+Nermin Ahmad, proposed Board of Trustees Chairperson and Harlem resident, is an international strategic planner, innovative thinker and stakeholder engagement specialist.
 Ms. Ahmad, in the roles of Project Manager or Managing Director, has assisted many public and private institutions to develop and implement strategic plans for a variety of targeted areas of concern.
 These include projects such as working with the Houston Independent School District to evaluate facilities, notably for food management to make these multipurpose (schools and first response) and resilient to disasters; and creating an environmental Management Plan for Ferrous Metals sector, for which she researched and developed recommendations for Russia’s Ministry for Environmental Protection under World Bank loan.
 Additional clientele include the NYC Department of Education, the NYC Office of Emergency Management, the United Nations, The Supreme Allied Command Transformation, and several ministries of foreign affairs worldwide.

-Rashard Dyess-Lane, proposed Treasurer and a Harlem resident, brings major finance, compliance and business management expertise to the Sofara International Board.
+Rashard Dyess-Lane, proposed Board Vice-Chairperson and a Harlem resident, brings major finance, compliance and business management expertise to the Sofara International Board.
 He has handled million dollar procurement budgets including for the Global Alliance for Vaccines & Immunization (GAVI) and the Patomac Electric Power Company.
 As a Global senior business leader with cross-functional experience in project management, supply chain management, and operations management he has operational understanding and experience with strategic sourcing, process re-engineering, product development, system implementations and information/data management.